Bovi-analytics/chain-simulator/README.md

-".pre-commit-config.yml" = "Tasks to execute on each commit" "pyproject.toml" = "Configurations for the build system, linters, type checkers and testing frameworks" "README.md" = "Description of this repository" "requirements.txt" = "Packages needed for development of the simulation platform" "setup.cfg" = "Metadata and settings/requirements for building the package"
+".pre-commit-config.yml" = "Tasks to execute on each commit" "pyproject.toml" = "Configurations for the build system, linters, type checkers and testing frameworks" "README.md" = "Description of this repository" "setup.cfg" = "Metadata and settings/requirements for building the package"
 ```